 From the soul’s perspective, reincarnation is the process of undergoing life in physical form again and again in order to evolve, becoming increasingly self-aware and a unique expression of divine love.

-Evolution of the soul comes about by making important choices as an individual, and learning from the consequences of those choices.
+Evolution of the soul comes about by experiencing life in many different ways, making important choices within those life experiences, and learning from the consequences of those choices.
 Key experiences and choices are set up by the soul in spirit before each lifetime (see life plan).
 One life is not enough to experience the full spectrum of life circumstances and choices, however, so an evolving soul will reincarnate many times over (typically 100+).

 Souls evolve through five stage of reincarnation: